asbl/miniworldmaker/README.md

   * Open Source

-  * Miniworldmaker is a 2D Engine based on Python 3, pygame and pymunk.
+  * miniworldmaker is a 2D Engine based on Python 3, pygame and pymunk.

 ### Links